Current research projects - The Lily Foundation

 Current research projects

-A number of promising avenues for new mitochondrial disease treatments are currently being explored.
-Find out more about ongoing projects we’re currently investing in.
+Several promising new treatments for mitochondrial disease are being explored.
+Discover more about the projects we’re currently funding.

 Can red light lift droopy eyelids in mitochondrial disease?
 This small pilot study, being run by Professor Glen Jeffery and the team at UCL Institute of Opthalmology, will test the potential for red light therapy to treat ptosis in children aged between 3 and 17 years old with mitochondrial disease.